-So let us reemphasize, the mathematical analysis we performed, which shows the problems with Gartner, only covers the issues with the included vendors.
-The lack of representation from smaller vendors or open-source vendors is a different discussion, further undermines the credibility of the MQs and is covered in the article.
+So let us reemphasize, the mathematical analysis we performed, which shows Gartner’s problems, only covers the issues with the included vendors.
+The lack of representation from smaller vendors or open-source vendors is a different discussion, further undermining the MQs, and is covered in the article.
 Gartner can, in no way, claim to be surveying the actual field of vendor participants.
-Gartner is offering a restricted view of the participants, that changes from year to year, without any explanation as to why the field is narrowed and why some participants are included, and some are excluded.
-The reason for this lack of explanation is that if Gartner were to explain the logic for the inclusion and exclusion, this could provide ammunition to those that seek to understand the MQs.
+Gartner offers a restricted view of the participants that change from year to year, without explaining why the field is narrowed and why some participants are included, and some are excluded.
+This lack of explanation is that if Gartner were to explain the logic for inclusion and exclusion, this could provide ammunition to those that seek to understand the MQs.
 Therefore, Gartner does not address the issue.
 This also reduces the leverage of any vendor versus Gartner.
-As Gartner sees itself as not being responsible for any continuity from year to year in the MQs, Gartner can legitimately threaten to leave non-paying vendors off of the MQs whenever they see fit.
+As Gartner sees itself as not being responsible for any continuity from year to year in the MQs, Gartner can legitimately threaten to leave non-paying vendors off the MQs whenever they see fit.

 Gartner’s ZL Technologies Lawsuit